Brentwood, Essex: Modern history

-Brentwood originated as an ancient parish of 460 acres (1.86 km2).
-In 1891 the population was 4,949.
-Under the Local Government Act 1894, the Brentwood parish formed part of the Billericay Rural District of Essex.
-In 1899 the parish was removed from the rural district and formed the Brentwood Urban District.
-In 1934 the parish and district were enlarged by gaining Hutton, Ingrave and South Weald.
-The district and parish was abolished in 1974 by the Local Government Act 1972, and Brentwood urban district was joined with the parishes of Ingatestone and Fryerning, Mountnessing, Doddinghurst, Blackmore, Navestock, Kelvedon Hatch, and Stondon Massey to form the Brentwood district with a total area of 36,378 acres.
-In 1976 the new district was divided into 18 wards, with 39 councillors.
-In 1993, Brentwood gained borough status. in 2022 it was announced that the service provision of Brentwood Borough would be delivered via a strategic partnership with Rochford District Council with "The aim of the strategic partnership is to maximise opportunities and enhance financial resilience."

-In 1917, the Roman Catholic church on Ingrave road was awarded cathedral status.
+In 1917, the Roman Catholic church on Ingrave Road was awarded cathedral status.
 Between 1989 and 1991 the building was modified to an Italianate Classical style.
 Brentwood Cathedral is currently the seat of the Roman Catholic Bishop of Brentwood.

-Incidentally, Ingatestone Hall, noted for its Roman Catholic connections through the Petres, is a 16th-century manor house built by Sir William Petre at Yenge-atte-Stone.
+Nearby Ingatestone Hall is noted for its Roman Catholic connections through the Petre family.
+The hall is a 16th-century manor house built by Sir William Petre at Yenge-atte-Stone.
 The staunch Petres played a significant role in the preservation of the Catholic faith in England.
 Sir William was assistant to Thomas Cromwell when Henry VIII sought to dissolve the monasteries and ascended to the confidential post of Secretary of State, throughout the revolutionary changes of four Tudor monarchs: Henry VIII, Edward VI, Mary I, and Elizabeth I. Queen Mary, in 1553, on her way to claim her crown in London, stopped at Ingatestone Hall; later, Queen Elizabeth I spent several nights at the hall on her royal progress of 1561.

 Today, Ingatestone Hall, like all other large Tudor houses, is an expression of wealth and status and retains many of the features of a 16th-century knightly residence, despite alterations by descendants who still live in the house.
 Ingatestone Hall represented the exterior of Bleak House in the 2005 television adaptation of Charles Dickens' novel, and also appeared in an episode of the television series Lovejoy.
 It is open to the public for tours, concerts, and performances; the hall and grounds can be rented for weddings and other occasions.